Skip to main content

 Trains make for a rich stage for the drama to unfold because you can give your characters more moving room than you can with, say, a van or even an airplane, all while still preserving that sense of claustrophobia.
 Characters who are trapped on a train can still have room to go off on their own and get into trouble without escaping the tension.

 A passenger train is a frightening stage for a zombie breakout if you give the scenario more than two seconds’ thought.
-How do you get away from the zombies when you’re all locked in the same vehicle speeding 130 mph down the track?
+How do you get away from the zombies when you’re all locked in the same cage speeding 130 mph down the track?
 Traveling through a train is also a fairly linear process.
 What happens if you have to get from one car to the next to save your family and there are a whole bunch of zombies in the middle?
 You can’t very well go around them.
 You’ve got to just run through and hope for the best.

 But trains also pose an interesting question symbolically in that they connote progress and industry.
 The invention of the train allowed huge numbers of people to cross great distances in record time, which fundamentally changed the way that we think about time and distance.
 Trains are even linked to the advent of the technology of film itself.
 One of the earliest films screened for the masses was the 1895 Lumiere Brothers production, The Arrival of a Train at La Ciotat Stationa fifty second movie filming the arrival of a passenger train.
 Trains heralded an age of technological prosperity--they literally carried humans into the age of technological dominance.

+So there are obviously motivations and precedent for having this protagonist reconsider his place in the machine while on board this hallmark of technology and enterprise.
 It’s common for films (e.g. Jurassic Park) to take a “technology=bad” stance, linking a corporate lifestyle to selfishness or a lack of humanity, and Train to Busan is no different.
 Seok-woo has fallen prey to a certain mindset, that being successful in the field of work and business is the same as being a good person, which, of course, it isn't

-There’s a shot in this film’s climax that I’ve always found particularly charged.
+There’s one shot in this film’s climax that I’ve always found particularly charged.
 After the train crashes just outside of Busan, you get these snapshots of the zombies leaping out of the ruins of the car in a frenzy to pursue the protagonists.
 Because they’re springing fully formed from the wreckage, the shot seems to visually suggest that the train is giving birth to these zombies, that these undead monsters are products of the machine.

 I’m reminded of a similar shot in Butch Cassidy and the Sundance Kid.
 There's a scene where a train enters the scene carrying the lawmen tasked with capturing our heroes.
 The enigmatic lawmen spring forth from the train car, and it carries that same suggestion.
 In that film, the train symbolizes the industrial and societal progress that is eventually going to run Butch and Sundance out of the wild west, and so the audience draws a natural link between the two.
 I think there’s a parallel to be drawn between the train “giving birth” to the lawmen in that film and the train “giving birth” to the zombies in this film.